 Gastric Banding Surgery, aka Lap-Band Surgery is a very, very common surgery that places an adjustable band the upper portion of the stomach.
 By constricting the stomach there is reduced consumption which leads to weight loss.
 Find out information about Mexico Lap Band Surgery.

-Gastric Sleeve Plication, aka sleeve plication, is a new procedure that is similar to gastric sleeve.
-Gastric Sleeve Plication is a reversible surgery that uses sutures to reduce stomach’s capacity.
+Gastric Sleeve Plication is a new procedure that is similar to gastric sleeve.
+Gastric Sleeve Plication is a “somewhat” reversible surgery that uses sutures to reduce stomach’s capacity.

-Medical Toursim Resource Guide provides bariatric and metabolic surgery procedures for adults as well as children.
+Medical Tourism Resource Guide works with top bariatric centers to provide weight loss surgery procedures for adults as well as children.

 |Africa & Middle East||The Americas||Asia / Pacific||Europe|

 United Arab Emirates

 Medical Tourism has been increasing in users and acceptance worldwide.
 Many countries are home to cheaper and higher quality healthcare including Mexico, China, India and dozens more.
 As the world becomes unified, we’ll see more people traveling abroad to elect healthcare.

 Mexico has long been an alternative for the United States and Canada, especially for people with obesity.
 For over 20 years, Mexico has been practicing bariatric surgery (weight loss surgery), many years before the US and Canada had the regulation to perform common surgeries like LapBand Surgery.